Xomega-Net/Xomega.Docs/docs/generators/model/enums.md

 ## Generator outputs

-This generator creates single or multiple `.xom` files with enumerations, as defined by the *OutputPath* parameter, and adds them to the model project.
+This generator creates single or multiple `.xom` files with enumerations, as defined by the `Path` parameter on the `dbi:Output` element, and adds them to the model project.

 The generated enumerations will be automatically configured to point to their source objects so that you could easily generate a separate SQL script that reloads them in the database should you need to make any updates to them in the model, as follows.